 Sage is hardy and overwinters easily.
 Simply give it some extra mulch in the colder months for protection when the temperatures drop.

 To harvest sage for fresh cooking, remove leaves or stems as needed for recipes.
-If you need to harvest a large number of leaves, approach it like pruning and cut stems back to half their size to encourage more bushy growth, or remove full branches from the base to thin out the plant.
+If you need to harvest a large number of leaves, approach it like pruning.
+Cut stems back to half their size to encourage more bushy growth, or remove full branches from the base to thin out the plant.
 This will allow you to harvest a large amount of sage while maintaining the shape and health of the plant.
-For more on pruning, head over to this post.

 If you have a large harvest or want to dry sage for later use, tie sage stems into bundles and hang upside down in a clean, dry place with good ventilation.
 When the leaves are fully dried, remove the leaves from the stems (they will crumble into flakes) and store them in an airtight jar.
 Discard the stems in the compost pile.